-This easy udon recipe takes 20 minutes (or quicker!) to make and is the definition of ‘comfort in a bowl’!
+This easy udon soup recipe takes 20 minutes (or quicker!) to make and is the definition of ‘comfort in a bowl’!
 Udon soup is the perfect dish if you want a quick lunch or meal idea.
-The thick & chewy udon noodles are cooked in an umami & sweet broth with fish cakes and topped with green onions.
-What I love about this meal is that it uses ingredients that you may already have in the freezer (udon and fish cakes) and in your pantry.
+The thick and chewy udon noodles are cooked in an umami and sweet broth with fish cakes and topped with green onions.

-Keep in mind that this udon is not a traditional Japanese recipe.
-I came up with this recipe when I wanted something flavorful, delicious and quick.
-This dish is inspired by Kake Udon (かけうどん) hot udon noodle soup in a dashi based broth.
-Since the weather is getting cooler, this hot tasty dashi broth is perfect for those cool fall days.
+Keep in mind that this udon is not a traditional Japanese recipe and is not made with an authentic dashi broth.
+I came up with this recipe when I wanted something flavorful, delicious, and quick.
+This dish is inspired by Kake Udon (かけうどん) hot udon noodle soup in a dashi-based broth.

 Udon Toppings